zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 The `ORDER BY` clause specifies the sort order used on columns returned in a `SELECT` statement.
 Multiple columns can be specified.
 Columns are ordered in the sequence of the items in the `ORDER BY` clause.

-{{% todo %}}Add link to UNION documentation{{% /todo %}}

 {{% alert color="info" %}}
 This clause can include items that do not appear in the `SELECT` clause, except when `SELECT DISTINCT` is specified or when a `GROUP BY` clause exists.
 When `UNION` is used, the column names or aliases must be those specified in the `SELECT` clause of the first part of the query.
+More information is presented in the [Union Clause](#oql-union) section.
 {{% /alert %}}

 ### Syntax